 When a site is relaunched and the URLs have changed, not all pages get redirected properly.
 If content was repurposed, many times that content contains links with old URLs in them.
 These cause error pages to pop up.
 If these error pages are telling spiders that this is an “OK” page and not an error page, the search engines will index these bad pages thinking they are good pages.

 On a large scale site, this will cause some issues with over indexing.
 If your site only has 1000 pages, but Google says you have 9000 pages, you may possibly have an issue with soft 404 pages.
-This may cause the search engines to think 8000 of the pages are the same and discount your site for low quality.
+This may cause the search engines to think 8000 of the pages are the same, discount your site for low quality, and waste valuable crawl budget.

-To be sure your error pages are true error pages, take multiple URLs from your site and remove a letter or two from the filename, folder name, and even the file extension.
-Copy these broken links and paste into a site like www.URIValet.com or use a browser extension like HTTPfox or Live HTTP Headers.
+To be sure your error pages are true error pages, take multiple URLs from your site and add/remove a letter or two from the filename, folder name, and even the file extension.
+Use an extension such as Redirection Path by Ayima to see what the header status of the page is.
 If your pages return a 404 server status message you are fine.
-If not, you know what to do.
+If not, you need to set the server up to display a 404..

 Many developers code in the order they see the wireframes or design comps.
 This usually means the code order goes something like this.